 FUNDING AREAS: Health, arts and culture, youth, education, equipment, historical preservation, poverty, hunger, people with disabilities

-PROFILE: The Cherokee Strip Community Foundation (CSCF) is based in Enid, Oklahoma, and serves the needs of the Cherokee Strip region.
-It was established in 2000 as the Enid Community Foundation with a $1.8 million challenge match from the Sisters of Mercy.
+PROFILE: Established in 2000 originally as the Enid Community Foundation, the Cherokee Strip Community Foundation (CSCF) is based in Enid, Oklahoma, and serves the needs of the Cherokee Strip region.
+It was established with a $1.8 million challenge match from the Sisters of Mercy.
 The trustees decided to change the name in 2009 to better reflect the foundation's Northwest Oklahoma focus.
-At the time this profile was written, CSCF had 27 trustees and staff, 203 funds, 50 nonprofits served, and approximately $18 million in assets.
+Grantmaking areas of interest include health, arts and culture, youth, education, equipment, historical preservation, poverty, hunger, and people with disabilities.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only.)